100 Years of Bauhaus

 AS: It was clear that the design principles of the Bauhaus and its common theme of Function over Form needed to be clearly exemplified in this collection.
 The first step was to define what it meant to service a wide audience for this collection and make it easy to specify, install, and connect to the product.
 How could we develop a collection that would allow for easy installation, hide stains, and provide wayfinding.
 The design work that followed had to make sense for these parameters.
 The function was the driving force of the product and the design or form followed and was shaped into visuals and colours that support its function.

-Q: How did your team bring Bauhaus inspiration to every element of the collection, such as the colourway names?
+Q: How did your team bring Bauhaus inspiration to every element of the collection, such as the colorway names?

-Q: The patterns and colourways for Campus are unique for the market.
+Q: The patterns and colorways for Campus are unique for the market.
 How was the design connected to other interior elements to ensure it would apply to a variety of spaces?

 AS: Campus was intentionally designed to compliment other flooring products in the Shaw Contract product portfolio, such as Joy Squared LVT.
 This intentionally ensures that this product designed for school environments could be part of a larger solution for an entire campus, as the name suggests.